-Quickly, I ran to the kitchen for the remaining carrots from the huge bag we’d purchased at the market last week, and we both started tossing thick, whole carrots in their direction.
-They gobble them up in minutes, leaving us grabbing for pellets to toss onto the ground.
+Quickly, I ran to the kitchen for the remaining carrots from the considerable bag we’d purchased at the market last week, and we both started tossing thick, whole carrots in their direction.
+They gobble them up in minutes, leaving us grabbing for pellets to throw onto the ground.
 As always, we never feed wildlife by hand, especially not Big Daddies with their enormous horns that could easily eviscerate a human in seconds.

 Kudus are not violent animals, but they can startle easily, push one another, or lunge unintentionally.
 Besides leopards, the occasional lion, or warthogs with razor-sharp tusks, they are the most dangerous wildlife in Marloth Park.
 Even the adorable male bushbucks who visit us all day and night are extremely dangerous with sharp and long horns.
 One can never be too careful around any wild animal.

 It was quite a delightful experience to be among them.
 We felt very fortunate to be privy to this amazing visit.
-And even, if they never return together again, we are grateful for the opportunity to witness such magnificence.
+And even if they never return together again, we are grateful for the opportunity to witness such magnificence.

 We had a lovely evening on the veranda with them, with our new speaker spewing out music to highlight the evening.
 We kept the speaker indoors (not too loud) to avoid making too much noise in the bush.
-The dinner turned out well and the evening flowed with ease.
+The dinner turned out well, and the evening flowed with ease.
 As always, I was glad I’d prepared so much of the meal in advance.

-Hmm…another nice weekend here in Marloth Park.
+Hmm…another lovely weekend here in Marloth Park.
 Tomorrow morning, I have an appointment with Dr. Singh to have that problematic tooth pulled.
 If we haven’t posted before leaving here at 10:15 for the long drive, hopefully, I’ll feel well enough to wrap it up when we return.

 Have a fantastic day!